jmsclrk/wordball-react/README.md

 * babel

 ## Requirements ##
-* A user can choose whether to bank letters or use them to score points in a skill game powered by a physics engine.
+* A user can choose whether to bank letters or use them to score points in a skill round powered by a physics engine.
-* A user can use their banked letters to spell out as many words as possible.
+* A user can use their banked letters to spell out as many words as possible in a word round.
 * A user can save their name and score to an arcade style leaderboard.

 ## Tests ##